core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -13 to -14 ## {#sec-13-14}

 * Replaced "node" with "endpoint" where appropriate.

+* Replaced "owning" with "storing" (of keying material).

 * Replaced CBOR simple value "null" with "nil".